 Project Schedule: The Architect-Engineer has developed a project schedule.
 It is included in the Phase A Estimate of Construction Cost.
 See Section 309.

 Energy Usage Cost: The projected energy usage cost has been determined and provided to the Owner for inclusion in their future operating budget.
-The Owner shall apply a contingency in developing their projected operating costs.
+The DFMS Project Management shall apply a contingency in developing their projected operating costs.
 See Phase A Owner Section 302.

 Projects Seeking LEED Certification